Read about some of our international alums and where their lives have taken them since graduating from UNK.

 Also, since I was an Aviation major, I had many unforgettable experiences from aviation classes as well.
 What I liked the most about Aviation is how people in the program interacted, developed, learned from each other.
 Through the classes, not only did we acquire the fundamental skills to fly, but we also shared information, experiences, knowledge and skills, and we encouraged each other so we all could achieve our goal to become successful in management or as a pilot in the aviation industry.
 I am sure that thanks to so much support from my friends with whom I studied aviation together at UNK, I still can keep on pursuing my dream to become a pilot.
 I am really glad to have chosen UNK to study aviation and to get to know wonderful faculty and friends.

 Where are you now?
 After graduating from UNK, I worked as a pilot for a sightseeing air tour in Guam by utilizing an Optional Practical Training (OPT), which allowed me to work with a student visa for one year.
-Now I have finished the OPT and I am back in Japan searching for my professional position.
+Now I have finished the OPT and I am working as a pilot and a marketing manager for a charter company in Manila, Philippines.

 How did you find out about UNK?
 I was looking for a school having a quality Athletic Training Education Program in the United States via multiple private agencies that help high school students in Japan to find a school and match them up.
 The University of Nebraska at Kearney was on the list of one of those agencies and I picked UNK after comparing all those schools listed.